 Mentoring and Professional Development

-Our Artists’ Assistant, Sarah, manages volunteers but as we are a small team they may have the chance to work closely with other staff members or the artists.
+Our Production and Volunteer Coordinator Sarah, manages volunteers and interns and as we are a small team you may have the chance to work closely with other members of staff or the artists, Ju, Matt and Nick.

-Blast Theory staff and artists offer experiences tailored to each individuals’ needs – this may include mentoring sessions , providing advice and support with career direction and professional development, close up experiences of working in a professional arts company, learning about editing and video production with Sarah to talking through one of your own projects with one of the artists.
+Blast Theory staff and artists offer experiences tailored to each individuals’ needs – this may include mentoring sessions , providing advice and support with career direction and professional development, close up experiences of working in a professional arts company, learning about editing and video production or talking through one of your own projects, to name but a few.

 What are we looking for?